pebble-dev/pebble-dev.github.io/howto.md

 Part two: connect the Pebble app to Rebble Web Services.

 * On the phone, open Safari, and go to [auth.rebble.io](https://auth.rebble.io/).
 * You are greeted with a number of ways to sign in.
-Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with *You're all set!*.
-Read the page, then tap the *get started now* link in the first paragraph.
+Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with *You're all set!* Read the page, then tap the *get started now* link in the first paragraph.
-* You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with *Here we go!*.
-Read the page, then tap the *switch to Rebble* button.
+* You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with *Here we go!* Read the page, then tap the *switch to Rebble* button.
 Safari asks if you want to open it with Pebble.
 Tap *Open*.
 * The Pebble app opens, and gives a popup *Configuration Change*.
 Tap *Change*.
 * Now, wait at least 15 seconds before you go to the next step.
 * Meanwhile, in the top left corner, a yellow exclamation mark appeared.
 Tap it.
 * You get to a screen titled *Fixes* and *Logged out*.
 Tap *log in*.
 * You get to a screen *Pebble Account* and *Welcome to Rebble*.
-Tap *IT'S REBBLE TIME*"
+Tap *IT'S REBBLE TIME*.
 * You're done!
 Go to *Watchfaces*, choose *Get Watchfaces* and find and install watchfaces you like from the Rebble store.

 Part two can also be seen in [our video](https://www.youtube.com/watch?v=8Z4Jtl_0UMw).